-(b) PC2 - Compound Annual Growth Rate (CAGR) in Earnings Per Share (EPS)
+(b) PC2 - Earnings Per Share (EPS) Growth

+This hurdle will be measured by comparing the Company's aggregate EPS over 3 years against an aggregate EPS target.
 EPS is calculated as Net Profit after Tax divided by the fully diluted weighted average number of ordinary shares on issue during a year.
 Growth in EPS has been chosen as a hurdle as it is a direct measure of Company performance and maintains a strong correlation with long term shareholder return.
 The percentage of options and performance rights subject to PC2 that vest will be as follows:

-CAGR in EPS Percentage of Options and Rights that vest Less than 4% p.a.
-Nil options and rights to which PC2 applies 4% p.a.
-40% of options and rights to which PC2 applies Greater than 4% and less than 10% p.a.
-Pro rata between 40% and 100% of options and rights to which PC2 applies 10% p.a. or greater 100% of options and rights to which PC2 applies
+Aggregate EPS for FY2017 to FY2019 Percentage of Options and Rights that vest Less than 355 cents Nil options and rights to which PC2 applies 355 cents 40% of options and rights to which PC2 applies Greater than 355 cents and less than 398 cents Pro rata between 40% and 100% of options and rights to which PC2 applies 398 cents or greater 100% of options and rights to which PC2 applies